-- There are 7-11 stores everywhere if your running low on sunscreen, mosquito repellent or want bottled water or a quick bite.
+- 7-11 stores are everywhere if your running low on sunscreen, mosquito repellent or want bottled water or a quick bite.
 Also a beer in 7-Eleven is about 35 THB , while the same beer will cost 100-170 THB in a restaurant or bar.
 The Ham & Cheese Toastie are a great cheap quick meal if your short on time and money.

 - Stay away from Patong this place is far to over-developed and crowded.
 Phuket draws a lot of tourists, and if you really want to enjoy the area, get out of the main spots.

 - Don’t overstay your visa.
 It’s up to you whether you overstay or not.
 The best-case scenario now is a fine of 500 Baht for each day of your overstay.
 The worst-case scenario is detention in a Thai prison and deportation.
 The latter has happened to people who have overstayed by a few days and were en-route to renew their visas.
 The choice is yours.

 - The hottest period is between April and May, when all-day sunshine is pretty much guaranteed.
 Rainy season in southern Thailand occurs between September and October, when the tropical monsoon climate comes in full force and there is a risk of destructive tropical storms.

 - Get £25 off your first Airbnb trip of £55 or more click here.